 At what level will Spofford Lake be set in the Spring of 2021?

-In 2021, the starting level is set at 716 feet 10 inches as per a decision by the Board of Selectmen, who are responsible for setting and maintaining Spofford Lake’s water level.
+In 2021, the starting level was set at 716 feet 10 inches as per a decision by the Board of Selectmen, who are responsible for setting and maintaining Spofford Lake’s water level.

-(Subsequent to the initial setting of the boards, a board (s) was removed due to an abundance of rain.)
+(Subsequent to the initial setting of the boards, boards were removed due to an abundance of rain.)

 How is the Spofford Lake's water level computed?